SmitNVaghasiya/singlepage-resume-checker/README.md

 - The backend acts as a **proxy/manager** for analysis requests.
 - It authenticates users, validates files, and forwards requests to the Python server (with user JWT).
 - **It does not write analysis results to the database**; it only reads results after the Python server stores them.
-- The backend polls MongoDB (owned by the Python server) for completed analysis results and returns them to the frontend.
+- The backend is notified by the Python server when analysis is complete (via job status), and then fetches the result from MongoDB (owned by the Python server) to return to the frontend.
+- **The backend never receives the full analysis result directly from the Python server's response; it always fetches from MongoDB after job completion.**

 ### 1. Authentication Controller (`/backend/src/controllers/authController.ts`)